 Documents to download

-Transport of equipment for tours, such as musical instruments, props, stage lighting, or merchandise, has to comply with the customs regulations set out in the TCA.
+Transporting equipment for tours, such as musical instruments, props, stage lighting, or merchandise, must comply with the customs regulations set out in the TCA.
 Moving such goods may be subject to restrictions on road haulage movements introduced by the agreement.

 Clarified visa and work permit arrangements

-Following a request from the sector, the UK Government has clarified the immigration and work permit rules with individual EU Member States.
-It has agreed some new easements for touring, for example with Spain.
-Currently 24 out of 27 EU Member States have some time limited visa- and work permit-free routes for touring.
+Urged by industry representatives, the UK Government has clarified the immigration and work permit rules with individual Member States and has agreed some easements for touring bilaterally, for example with Spain.

 Calls for a ‘cultural exemption’

-To address the difficulties, UK industry representatives are calling for an EU-wide visa waiver for creative industries or a ‘cultural exemption’ from the TCA.
-The European Commission’s position is that there’s no prospect of changing the TCA in the near future.
+UK industry representatives are calling for further action, including an EU-wide visa waiver for creative industries or a ‘cultural exemption’ from the TCA.
+The European Commission’s and UK Government’s position is that there’s no prospect of changing the TCA in the near future.

 Documents to download